Bandy X. Lee

-Bandy Xenobia Lee is an American psychiatrist whose scholarly work includes the writing of a comprehensive textbook on violence.
+Bandy Xenobia Lee is an American psychiatrist whose scholarly work includes a textbook on violence.
 She is a specialist in public health approaches to violence prevention who consulted with the World Health Organization and initiated reforms at New York's Rikers Island Correctional Facility.
-She helped draft the United Nations chapter on "Violence Against Children," leads a project group for the World Health Organization's Violence Prevention Alliance, and has contributed to prison reform in the United States and around the world.
-She taught at Yale School of Medicine and Yale Law School from 2003 through 2020.
+She helped draft the United Nations chapter on "Violence Against Children", leads a project group for the WHO's Violence Prevention Alliance, and has contributed to prison reform in the United States and around the world.
+She taught at Yale School of Medicine and Yale Law School from 2003 to 2020 and then at Harvard Medical School until 2024.

-In 2017, Lee organized a conference at Yale on the mental health of Donald Trump with the participation of other psychiatrists including Robert Jay Lifton and Judith Lewis Herman.
-Following the conference, in March 2017, the American Psychiatric Association released a statement reaffirming the Goldwater rule that restricts comments related to the mental health of public figures without their consent or evaluation.
+In 2017, Lee organized a conference at Yale on the mental health of Donald Trump.
+Participating psychiatrists included Robert Jay Lifton and Judith Lewis Herman.
+After the conference, in March 2017, the American Psychiatric Association released a statement reaffirming the Goldwater rule that restricts comments related to public figures' mental health without their consent or evaluation.
 Lee characterized the statement as silencing concerns raised by psychiatrists about the Trump presidency and violating the more important Geneva Declaration.

-Lee reconvened the conference the following month, and later in the year edited The Dangerous Case of Donald Trump, a collection of essays warning about the dangers of Trump's mental instability that became a New York Times bestseller.
+Lee reconvened the conference the next month, and later in the year edited The Dangerous Case of Donald Trump, a collection of essays warning about Trump's mental instability that became a New York Times bestseller.
 It was reported that White House Chief of Staff John F. Kelly secretly consulted the book as a guide for dealing with Trump.
-Using this book as an "owner's manual," Kelly was able to intervene to block Trump from ordering the use of nuclear weapons.
+Using it as an "owner's manual", he intervened to stop Trump from ordering the use of nuclear weapons.

-In 2017 and 2018, Lee met with over fifty U.S. Congress members who considered the 25th Amendment and in 2019 held an interdisciplinary conference at the National Press Club, which discussed impeachment and was broadcast in full by C-SPAN.
+In 2017 and 2018, Lee met with over 50 U.S. Congress members who considered the 25th Amendment.
+In 2019, she held an interdisciplinary conference at the National Press Club that discussed impeachment and was broadcast by C-SPAN.